-Transfer students are not at liberty to disregard any part of their past collegiate record and apply for admission on a partial college record or solely on the basis of a high school record.
+Transfer students are not at liberty to disregard any part of their past collegiate record and apply for admission on a partial college record or solely based on a high school record.

 Military Transfer

 Transfer work from military education is accepted based on the American Council on Education Guide.
 Students must present an official copy of the Army/American Council on the Education Registry Transcript System or the Sailor/Marine American Council on Education Registry Transcript.